|98.9||KYIS||98-9 KISS FM||Hot Adult Contemporary||Cumulus Media|

 Over the years, the station moved to a Hot Adult Contemporary format.
 Under Cumulus’ reign, it moved more in a CHR direction.
 It can best be described today as a recurrent-heavy Adult CHR.

-Before flipping to KISS, as Z-99 it shifted between Top-40, Rhythmic Top-40 and Hot AC.
+Before flipping to KISS, as Z-99 and KZBS 99 FM, it shifted between Top-40, Rhythmic Top-40 and Hot AC.

 Previous Call Letters/Formats: